MOT campaign in support of the restoration of art institutions

 09–10, 2023

-5. Next stage
+6. Next stage

 MOT Fund

-All funds generated by the MOT project — payment for tickets to the exhibition and special events, profits from the gift store and sales of the printed DTF Magazine — form a special fund that will be used for the restoration.
-The space is now traveling with the exposition, and after the exhibition part is over, we will hold a charity auction in Europe with the artists’ works, the proceeds of which will also go to the general MOT fund.
+All funds generated by the MOT project — payment for tickets to the exhibition and special events, profits from the gift store and sales of the printed DTF Magazine — formed a special fund that will be used for the restoration.

 100% of the money raised in the fund will be donated to the restoration of art institutions, including museums, which will be selected by the project team and specialists from the cultural sphere.
 Depending on the amount raised and the scale of damage, we will be able to support one or several objects.
 A report on the funds raised and spent will be posted on the website moduleoftemporality.com and on the @mot.object Instagram page.